American Revolution Army Encampent

 In the 20th century, Somerset County experienced rapid suburbanization and population growth.
 The development of transportation infrastructure, including highways and railways, made it increasingly accessible to neighboring urban areas like New York City.
 This, along with the county's attractive rural scenery and proximity to jobs, led to a surge in residential development.
 Today, Somerset County remains a thriving suburban community with a strong economy, diverse population, and a mix of urban and rural areas.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Somerset County, New Jersey.
+This timeline provides a concise overview of the key events in the history of Somerset County, New Jersey.

 • 1645 - Somerset County, NJ is originally settled by the Dutch.